Exploratory Machine Learning with Unknown Unknowns

 \section{Conclusion}

-This paper studies the task of learning with unknown unknowns, where there exist some instances in training datasets belonging to a certain unknown class but are wrongly perceived as known classes, due to the insufficient feature information.
-To address this issue, we propose the \emph{exploratory machine learning} (ExML) to encourage the learner to examine and investigate the training dataset by exploring more features to discover potentially unknown classes.
-Following this idea, we design an approach consisting of three procedures: rejection model, feature acquisition, and model cascade.
-By leveraging techniques from bandit theory, we prove the rationale and efficacy of the feature acquisition procedure.
+This paper studies the task of learning with unknown unknowns, where there exist some instances in training datasets belonging to an unknown hidden class but are wrongly perceived as known classes, due to the insufficient feature information.
+To address this issue, we propose the \emph{exploratory machine learning} (ExML) to encourage the learner to examine and investigate the training dataset by exploring more features to discover potentially hidden classes.
+Following this principle, we design an approach consisting of three procedures: rejection model, feature exploration, and model cascade.
+By leveraging techniques from bandit theory, we prove the rationale and efficacy of the feature exploration procedure.
 Experiments validate the effectiveness of our approach.

-There remain many directions worthy exploring for the exploratory machine learning.
+There remain many interesting directions to further push forward the study of exploratory machine learning.